unclenorton/loopback-next/docs/site/Model.md

     name: 'name',
     description: "The product's common name.",
     type: 'string',
-    // Specify the JSON validation rules here
+    // JSON validation rules
     jsonSchema: {
+      minLength: 10,
       maxLength: 30,
-      minLength: 10,
-      errorMessage:
+      errorMessage: {
+        // Corresponding error messages
-        'name must be at least 10 characters and maximum 30 characters', },
+        minLength: 'name should be at least 10 characters',
+        maxLength: 'name should not exceed 30 characters', },
+    },
   })
   public name: string;
 }
 ```

+Note: You can also specify a string instead of an object as a value for
+`errorMessage`.
+In this case the same string will be used as the error message
+for all the errors.

 Check out the documentation of
 [Parsing requests](Parsing-requests.md#request-body) to see how to do it in